TRU Dentistry Austin now offers 3D printing.

 There’s no waiting weeks with no teeth while restricted to soft foods until a lab makes your dentures.
-Dr. Hollinger can begin printing and replacing your denture right in the office so you can get your smile and your chompers back right away.
+Dr. Nguyen can begin printing and replacing your denture right in the office so you can get your smile and your chompers back right away.

 If you break a large portion of tooth, and the roots are still intact and in good shape, it can be capped with a crown.
 Typically, the dentist will place a temporary crown over the tooth to protect it from further damage until the permanent crown can be created and placed.
 Temporary crowns may be similar in color to your teeth, but won’t be a perfect match or a perfect fit because they are pre-manufactured and not customized to your mouth.

-With the new 3D technology, Dr. Hollinger is able to get a scan of the broken tooth and the surrounding teeth so she can design and print a temporary crown customized just for you.
+With the new 3D technology, Dr. Nguyen is able to get a scan of the broken tooth and the surrounding teeth so she can design and print a temporary crown customized just for you.

-In addition, if you need orthodontic (teeth straightening, for example) or restorative (implants, for example) treatment, Dr. Hollinger can use the 3D printer to mock up your smile so you can see what you’ll look like after the treatment.
+In addition, if you need orthodontic (teeth straightening, for example) or restorative (implants, for example) treatment, Dr. Nguyen can use the 3D printer to mock up your smile so you can see what you’ll look like after the treatment.
 That way, changes can be made before the actual treatment so you get the smile you want.

-“This is really exciting for us as well as our patients,” says Dr. Hollinger.
+“This is really exciting for us as well as our patients,” says Dr. Nguyen.
 “Whether we’re printing a bridge, a denture, or a temporary crown, we can get a better fit and a better appearance more quickly and at a lower cost.
 It’s a win-win that I think will be changing the lives of our patients.”

 Contact us today to book your appointment or speak to a member of our team!